Turtle notes

 The turtles have not yet arrived.
 But they will.
 Come mid-May, the beaches and coves of the Karpas Peninsula will suddenly become the incubators for the next generation of sea turtles.
 For both the green turtle and the loggerhead turtle, the waters around the peninsula are home.
 Karpas is an extension of Cyprus that points with determination towards the Levant - the easternmost extremity of the divided island at Cape Apostolos Andreas (Zafer Burnu in Turkish) is just eighty kilometres from the Syrian port of Latakia.

 This is just an excerpt.
-If you are a subscriber to hidden europe magazine, you can log in to read the full text online.
-Access for non-subscribers will be offered slightly later.
-Of course you can also read the full article in the print edition of hidden europe 13.
+The full text of this article is not yet available to members with online access to hidden europe.
+Of course you can read the full article in the print edition of hidden europe 13.

-Tags: Cyprus
+Cyprus links